vuejs/vue-eslint-parser/README.md

 If set to `true`, to parse expressions in `v-bind` CSS functions inside `<style>` tags. `v-bind()` is parsed into the `VExpressionContainer` AST node and held in the `VElement` of `<style>`.
 Default is `true`.

 See also to [here](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0043-sfc-style-variables.md).

+### parserOptions.vueFeatures.customMacros

+Specifies an array of names of custom macros other than Vue standard macros.
+For example, if you have a custom macro `defineFoo()` and you want it processed by the parser, specify `["defineFoo"]`.

+Note that this option only works in `<script setup>`.

 ### parserOptions.templateTokenizer